programarivm/php-chess/docs/getting-started.md

 string(55) "rnbqkbnr/pppppppp/8/8/4P3/8/PPPP1PPP/RNBQKBNR b KQkq e3"
 ```

+This is the chess position in Forsyth–Edwards Notation (FEN) format after 1.e4.

-📌 As soon as we instantiate our first `Chess\Variant\Classical\Board` object we're already using terms such as FEN, LAN and PGN.
+📌 As soon as a `Chess\Variant\Classical\Board` object is instantiated we're already using terms such as FEN, LAN and PGN.
 Some familiarity with chess terms and concepts is required but if you're new to chess this tutorial will guide you through how to easily create amazing apps with PHP Chess.